 The paper-printed form can be used by individual taxpayers, general partnerships and limited partnerships.

 Pay the tax

-If you bought a new piece of property, pay the tax within 2 months from the date when ownership was transferred to you.
-Do this even if you have used a real estate agent.
+If you acquired an item of new property, pay the tax within 2 months from the date when the right of ownership passes on to you.
+Do this even if a realtor had assisted you.

 To have your name entered in the list of shareholders, show the manager one of the following:

-- your copy of the return that you received from the real estate agent.
+- The acknowledgement of receipt that you received from the realtor.

-Ask the property manager about any other documentation needed for having your name entered in the list of shareholders.
+Ask the manager about any other documentation they might require for having your name entered in the list of shareholders.

 The exemption from transfer tax does not apply to a parking space